-Working directly with you, without the intermediary of stores or wholesalers, gives us the opportunity to provide the freshest quality vegetables and competitive organic prices.
-This system is known as Community Supported Agriculture, or, most simply, CSA.
+Working directly with you, without the intermediary of stores or wholesalers, gives us the opportunity to provide you with the freshest organic vegetables straight from our farm.
+This direct farm-to-consumer relationship is known as Community Supported Agriculture, or, most simply, CSA.

 What Does it Mean to be a Shareholder?

 With a pre-season payment, you purchase a “share” of our summer’s harvest, thus becoming a shareholder.
-You then receive a weekly box (or every-other-week box) of our freshest, seasonal produce during the course of our 20-week harvest season, from early June to late October.
-Further, you may choose to extend the season with an Extended Season Share – 2 or 4 additional boxes of storage vegetables delivered up until Thanksgiving time.
+You then receive a weekly box (or every-other-week box) of our freshest, seasonal vegetables and herbs customized to your preferences during the course of our 20-week harvest season, from early June to late October.
+You may choose to extend your deliveries with an extended season share – two or four additional boxes delivered up until Thanksgiving time.

 ~ Google Review

 With your purchase of a share, you dedicate yourself to being our customer for the year, thus providing us a secure market — a welcome measure of certainty in the fickle world of farming!
 We, in turn, dedicate ourselves to being your farmers, providing you with a varied, nutritious vegetable diet.
 We also work diligently to connect you to the farm and your food through weekly issues of Farm News and our Field Days.

 Their communications are wonderful…